 <p>If you find a problem with your statement, please contact us at <a href="mailto:EMAIL@ADDRRESS.COM">EMAIL@ADDRESS.COM</a> or call PHONE NUMBER.</p>

 That might look intimidating, but it's really not as complicated as it seems.
 Most of it is just a link styled within a HTML table to make it look like a button.
 You will likely want to change the colors of the button text, background, and border to whatever looks good with your branding... and of course change the text of the email to whatever makes sense for your organization.
 I just entered some boilerplate here instead of our actual verbiage.
+If you've got a better/favorite way of making a button, just do that!
+The only important part of the code above is the link (href) to the statement itself.

 The part we really want to notice is the link itself, which (sans the button formatting above) is <a href="{% raw %}{{ 'Global' | Attribute:'PublicApplicationRoot' }}ContributionStatement?StatementYear={{ 'Now' | Date:'yyyy' | Minus:1 }}&rckid={{ Person | PersonActionIdentifier:'contribution-statement' }}{% endraw %}">Get My Statement</a>